Zkoogan/Image-based-anomaly-detection/README.md

 The algorithm that I created for this purpose consists of a few major components namely, a variational autoencoder, superpixel segmentation and stereovision.
 In its final form the algorithm is able to detect anomalies in image data and subsequently calculate the distance to the object.

-A few pictures of the results from early development can be found in this repository.
+A picture of the results from early development can be found in this repository.

+Due to NDA no code and further results will be presented.